alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 > That *console* prereq. as well as any additional custom paramethers such as users creation or networking for the cluster can be modified by customizing the original .raw Micro image  with [SUSE Edge Image Builder](https://suse-edge.github.io/quickstart-eib.html#) tool.
 >

-After boot you have to update/add the same console=hvc0 in `/etc/default/grub` and execute:
+If grub wasn't modified in the original .raw image with Edge Image Builder tool, after boot you have to update/add the same console=hvc0 in `/etc/default/grub` and execute:

 On SP6:
 ````